1st Position Blues Harp – An Introduction (Part 1)

 The blues scale is the foundation of blues harping no matter which position you decide to play in.
 All principle blues positions use notes from the blues scale so it’s important to develop some fluency in this pattern.
 It helps to locate the sweet notes you need, avoid the sour ones, and express yourself confidently in the blues idiom.

-For 1st position blues, we have to find the blues scale using 1B 4B 7B or 10B as our root notes.
-For now try playing the cross harp blues scale on an F harp (2D 3D’ 4B 4D’ 4D 5D 6B), then match these notes on a C harp between holes 1B and 4B.
-It should be easy enough, although you will notice that you cannot flatten the second note of the scale on the C harp (without an overblow in hole 1).
-Try the same with second position on a D harp, then first position on an A.
+For 1stt Position blues, we have to start with the C blues scale using 1B 4B 7B or 10B as our root notes.
+Start by playing the equivalent Second Position cross harp blues scale on an F harp (2D 3D’ 4B 4D’ 4D 5D 6B) Now try to match these notes on a C harp between holes 1B and 4B.
+It should be easy enough, although you will notice that you can’t flatten the second note of the scale on the C harp (without an overblow in hole 1).
+For comparison, try the same experiment using Second Position on a D harp, and 1st Position on an A harp.

 • Low end blues scale